SU(2) graph invariants, Regge actions and polytopes: Implications for spin foam models of quantum gravity

 Secondly, a generalized (i.e. non-simplicial) EPRL vertex amplitude for arbitrary graphs was introduced in \cite{KKL,CarloGenSF}, and it allows the model to provide transition amplitudes for arbitrary spin networks (when restricting to simplicial ones, one redefines the Hilbert space of LQG in terms of 4-valent spin networks only).
 It is unknown, and important to establish, whether the generalized amplitude still shows a large spin limit compatible with a discretization of general relativity, this time on a cellular decomposition instead of a triangulation.
 For that, one has to generalize Barrett's analysis \cite{BarrettEPRasymp,BarrettLorAsymp} to non-simplicial vertices.
 Our results presented in Section 5 for the simpler case of SU(2) show a pathway for doing this.
-Again the structure of the vertex amplitude for non-simplicial EPRL model, which is identical to our \Ref{AG} but with SO(4) or $\SL(2,\C)$ matrices now, strongly suggests that the result summarized in the end of Section \ref{SecReggePoly} and in Table~\ref{TablePolytopes} will be the same, or very similar; and this is further supported by the consistency of our results with the observations made in \cite{BahrSteinhaus15}.
-Assuming this to be the case in general, there is a clear conclusion that can be drawn from our results: either one can show that the generalized Regge action \Ref{SG1} discussed at length in the previous Section is a good discretization of general relativity, or the model as it is has a worse behaviour with non-simplicial vertices, which may be problematic for the semiclassical limit.\footnote{To be fair, the negative answer would not be unexpected: as proved already in the defining paper \cite{EPR}, the linear simplicity constraints used in the model implement all of the classical ones only thanks to the use of 4-simplices.
+Again the structure of the vertex amplitude for non-simplicial EPRL model, which is identical to our \Ref{AG} but with SO(4) or $\SL(2,\C)$ matrices now, strongly suggests that the result summarized in the end of Section \ref{SecReggePoly} and in Table~\ref{TablePolytopes} will be the same, or very similar; and this is further supported by the consistency of our results with the observations made in \cite{BahrSteinhaus15} for the Euclidean EPRL-KKL model.
+Inspection of the critical point equations of the EPRL-KKL model shows that the analysis presented here can be straightforwardly applied.
+Additional work is required for the Lorentzian case.
+If the emergence of conformal twisted geometries from generalized vertices is a generic feature of these models, there is a clear conclusion that can be drawn from our results: either one can show that the generalized Regge action \Ref{SG1} discussed at length in the previous Section is a good discretization of general relativity, or the model as it is has a worse behaviour with non-simplicial vertices, which may be problematic for the semiclassical limit.\footnote{To be fair, the negative answer would not be unexpected: as proved already in the defining paper \cite{EPR}, the linear simplicity constraints used in the model implement all of the classical ones only thanks to the use of 4-simplices.
 Our discussion suggests that for non-simplicial foams one may want to consider additional constraints amenable to select the data leading to \Ref{Rpoly}.
 Alternative considerations to impose additional constraints in the non-simplicial EPRL model have recently appeared in \cite{Bahr:2017ajs}, with the same motivations.}

 As a final comment, we have for the sake of concreteness focused our discussion on the EPRL model.
 But our results have direct applications to the spin foam formalism in general, along the lines described above, as long as the boundary Hilbert space and strategy to define the vertex amplitudes are the same.